All you need to know

-- The funds (salaries and any reimbursements of relocation expenses) will be transferred to the research office of the supervisor’s home university, and the university will remit payment to the postdoctoral researcher according to its specific rules.
+The funds will be transferred to the research office of the supervisor’s home university, and the university will pay the postdoctoral researcher according to its specific rules.
 For projects requiring ethics approval, funds will not be released until approval is granted.
-Some projects, for example those receiving partnership funding, may require specific agreements (e.g., pertaining to intellectual property).
+Some projects, for example those conducted in partnership with businesses, may require specific agreements (e.g., pertaining to intellectual property).
 Funding may be reduced, withheld, delayed, or rescinded under specific circumstances, which will be outlined in the letter of award.

 For the postdoctoral applicant

-- You intend to enrol in a program at HEC Montréal, Polytechnique Montréal, Université de Montréal, McGill University or the University of Alberta;
+- You intend to enrol in a postdoctoral program at HEC Montréal, Polytechnique Montréal, Université de Montréal, McGill University or the University of Alberta.

 - Priority will be given to candidates with principal PhD affiliations outside Québec.
 This measure aims to help attract talented international researchers.